-- The collective labour agreement (cao) applies to all staff referred to in Article 1.1, under i, with the exception of: - a. a member of the Board of Governors; - the dean and/or member of the Faculty Board, if and insofar as the employer has established this in consultation with local employees' organisations; - c. those belonging to a group of staff from a university with regard to whom the Board of Governors has determined, in consultation with the Board of Directors of the academic hospital affiliated with the university, that the scheme on employment conditions applying to the staff of that hospital shall apply; - d. employees of the Amsterdam Academic Centre for Dentistry (ACTA), if the employer has declared they fall under a separate scheme that was arrived at with the agreement of the representatives appointed by the employees' organisations to take part in the consultation with local employees' organisations; - e. employees of the Faculty of Medicine (VU), including the medical and clinical academic staff referred to in Section 2 of Chapter 10, if the employer has declared that they fall under a separate scheme that was arrived at with the agreement of the representatives, appointed by the employees' organisations to take part in the consultation with local employees' organisations and as included in the appendix.
-The provisions of this paragraph may equally apply to the employees of another faculty if they also work in the hospital. - Elements of this collective labour agreement (cao) shall not apply insofar they are excluded by the employer in special cases, with or without the application of other provisions, provided the employee agrees to this in writing.
+- 1. The collective labour agreement (cao) applies to all staff referred to in Article 1.1, under f, with the exception of: - a. a member of the Board of Governors; - b. the dean and/or member of the Faculty Board, if and insofar as the employer has established this in consultation with local employees' organisations; - c. those belonging to a group of staff from a university with regard to whom the Board of Governors has determined, in consultation with the Board of Directors of the academic hospital affiliated with the university or university medical centre, that the scheme on employment conditions applying to the staff of that hospital shall apply. - 2.
+Elements of this collective labour agreement (cao) shall not apply insofar they are excluded by the employer in special cases, with or without the application of other provisions, provided the employee agrees to this in writing. - 3.
+The provisions of the collective labour agreement (cao) only apply insofar they are not contrary to statutory regulations, generally binding provisions or regulations arising from that from which no departure is permitted.

-- The provisions of the collective labour agreement (cao) only apply insofar they are not contrary to statutory regulations, generally binding provisions or regulations arising from that from which no departure is permitted. - 4.
-This collective labour agreement is a standard collective labour agreement and contains framework provisions or provisions stipulating minimums which explicitly indicate whether, as well as the extent to which, additional interpretations may be given at institutional level.
+4. This collective labour agreement is a standard collective labour agreement and contains framework provisions or provisions stipulating minimums which explicitly indicate whether, as well as the extent to which, additional interpretations may be given at institutional level.

 Other regulations referred to in the collective labour agreement (cao) constitute an integral part of the collective labour agreement (cao).
 They are set by the employer and amended in consultation with local employees' organisations, unless this collective labour agreement (cao) dictates otherwise.
 When the collective labour agreement (cao) takes effect, existing regulations in this sense shall be considered to become part of the collective labour agreement (cao) without actually being incorporated into it.
-Administrative rules may be set up by the employer to implement other regulations. - Unless expressly stated otherwise, the provisions of the collective labour agreement (cao) shall, in proportion to the working hours agreed upon, apply to employees who are employed for less than a full working week. - 6.
+Administrative rules may be set up by the employer to implement other regulations.

+- 5. Unless expressly stated otherwise, the provisions of the collective labour agreement (cao) shall, in proportion to the working hours agreed upon, apply to employees who are employed for less than a full working week. - 6.
 In this collective labour agreement (cao), the term 'husband' or 'wife' also refers to a partner with whom an unmarried employee lives as a registered partner (Article 1:80a of the Dutch Civil Code) or in any other sense and with whom he, with the intention of living together for a prolonged period, maintains a common household on the basis of a notarised partnership contract in which their mutual rights and obligations are specified.
 The terms 'widow' or 'widower' shall also include the surviving partner as referred to above.
 In such a case, the partner is also considered to be a member of the family.
 Only one person may be listed as a partner at any one time.